Find out how good a 1400 SAT score is through the eyes of college admissions officers.

 To maximize the impact of your 1400 SAT score, consider these strategies:

 Research schools where a 1400 aligns well with their middle 50% range.
-Consider:
+Consider strong state universities, selective private colleges, and liberal arts colleges known for holistic admissions.

 To get started with your research, try our college SAT score lookup tool to find schools where a 1400 is competitive.

 Look for institutions where your score might qualify you for merit aid.
-Focus on:
+Focus on automatic merit scholarships, competitive scholarship programs, and department-specific awards.

 The decision to retake the SAT with a 1400 depends on several factors: